4 Earth Day Videos and Activities for Upper Elementary Classrooms

 Earth Day topics naturally lend themselves to being taught across all content areas, making learning about this holiday seamless.

 Here are some of my favorite content-rich activities to do with students to celebrate Earth Day using meaningful and educational activities.
-Be sure to scoop up the FREE Earth Day writing activity at the bottom of this post.

 Earth Day Read Alouds